vegbankr: An R client for the VegBank API

 To view more details about the VegBank API … you’ll have to be a little patient.
 It’s still in development!
 Keep an eye on the core VegBank repo at https://github.com/NCEAS/vegbank2 for developments and announcements.

 On that note, prior to its production release, the main VegBank API (https://api.vegbank.org) may or may not be available at any given time.
 However, until then, you should be able to explore and prototype against the development API (https://api-dev.vegbank.org).
-Configure vegbankr to use the dev API using the following expression:
+Configure vegbankr to use the development API using the following expression:

 library(vegbankr)